Ardglen Tunnel

-The Ardglen Tunnel, also called the Liverpool Range tunnel, is a heritage-listed summit rail tunnel located on the Main North railway between Ardglen in the Liverpool Plains Shire and Murrurundi in the Upper Hunter Shire local government area, both in New South Wales, Australia.
+The Ardglen Tunnel, also called the Liverpool Range tunnel, is a heritage-listed summit rail tunnel located on the Main North railway between the village of Ardglen and Murrurundi in New South Wales, Australia.
 The tunnel crosses under the Liverpool Range near its east end, below Nowlands Gap (otherwise known as Murrurundi Gap), the crossing used by the New England Highway, and provides a vital link between Newcastle and Werris Creek.
 The tunnel was completed in 1877 and is owned by the Transport Asset Holding Entity, a state-owned corporation of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 Description

 The tunnel is 528 yd long, and is approached on either side by 10 km climbs at the ruling grade of 1 in 40 (2.5%).
 The single track tunnel, the oldest of its type in use in New South Wales, when combined with the steep grades, make this section of the Main North rail line a rail bottleneck.

 Construction of the tunnel was commenced by boring from both ends.
 The new line from Murrurundi had been finished up to the east of the tunnel to aid in the supply of materials, and the two bores had met with the tunnel navigable by foot.
 By June 1876 the tunnel was enlarged and brick lined with track laid.
 The contractors engine made it through the tunnel by July 1876.
 The line to Quirindi was opened in August 1877.